demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

-## Layout
+Layout

-This layout has three tabs
+This layout has three tabs.

 Incident info tab